liyedanpdx/awesome-llm-domains/README.md

 # Awesome LLM Domains

-A collection of curated resources on Large Language Models (LLMs) and their application domains with easy-to-digest introductions to state-of-the-art developments.
+A curated collection of resources on Large Language Models (LLMs) and their application domains, featuring easy-to-digest introductions to foundational concepts and state-of-the-art developments.
+This repository is continuously updated with knowledge and insights I’ve gained through learning and research.

 ## Table of Contents